Athletes’ responsibilities include (but are not limited to):

 - Informing medical personnel of their obligation not to use any substances or methods prohibited according to the Prohibited List in force and taking responsibility to make sure that any medical treatment received does not violate anti-doping rules;

-- Cooperating with anti-doping organizations investigating anti-doping rules violations (ADRVs); and
+- Cooperating with anti-doping organisations investigating anti-doping rules violations (ADRVs); and

 - Disclosing to JJIF and to their National Anti-Doping Organisation any decision finding that the Athlete committed an anti-doping violation within the previous ten years.